Waveus/Wordle-Clone/README.md

 # Wordle-Clone
-ASCII Art Wordle using only my own implementation of list with an iterator.
+ASCII Art Wordle using a custom implementation of a generic list with its own iterator.

 ## Preview.
 ### Menu.